PaulGullidge/SISTasks/SISFrontEnd/readme.md

 ## Usage

-from the created project directory (sis-fron-end) enter the following command:
+from the created project directory (sis-front-end) enter the following command:
 >npm start

 This should launch a browser pointed to the application.
 The application should start on port 3000 so please make sure that port is not in use